 Receipts and documentation of disposal of asbestos waste, showing dates, locations and amounts of asbestos waste disposed, including the identification of the source of the asbestos waste and the transporter (company name or driver name, if an employee of the contractor).

-Copies of all records required to be maintained on-site by 454 CMR 28.10(3)(b).
+Copies of all records required to be maintained on-site by 454 CMR 28.08(3)(e)3.

 On site.
 The following records and documents shall be maintained by the Asbestos Contractor at the asbestos worksite for the duration of the project: